djhan/SRHotKeyManager/README.md

 SRHotKeyManager
 ===============

 The frameworks to handling keyboard events and managing hotkey.
+This framework requies Swift 3 and Xcode 8.

 ## SRKeyEvent